elsaho/1800_202230_21/README.md

 ## General Info
 **We are making a web application to help people get to school!**

-* Haurence breaks things
+* Hullo, my name is Haurence.
+Haurence breaks things...
 * Hi my name is Mai!
-She makes things usable!
+Mai makes things usable!
 * Hi, my name is Elsa!
-She makes the project actually possible!
+Elsa makes the project actually possible!

 ## Technologies
 Technologies used for this project:
 * Java in Eclipse IDE
+* HTML
+* Bootstrap assets

 ## Content
 Content of the project folder: